platformrocks/osr.foco/README.md

 # OSR.Foco

-A desktop focus and productivity application built with Tauri + React, designed to help users manage tasks, track focus sessions, and block distractions during work periods.

 ## Overview

-OSR.Foco is a cross-platform desktop application that combines task management with focus session tracking (pomodoro technique) and distraction blocking capabilities.
-Built with modern web technologies running in a native desktop container for optimal performance and user experience.
+Foco is a cross-platform productivity app designed to help users stay focused and accomplish their daily goals.
+It combines a minimalist Pomodoro-style timer with structured daily objectives and distraction blocking.

+The mission of Foco is to provide discipline without friction: a lightweight, transparent, and effective tool to structure daily work, reinforce habits, and minimize digital distractions.

 ## Core Features

-🎯 **Task Management** - Create, organize, and track your daily tasks ⏰ **Focus Sessions** - Pomodoro-style work sessions with timing 🚫 **Distraction Blocking** - Block websites and apps during focus time ⚙️ **Customization** - Themes, notifications, and personal preferences
+`▤` **Task Management** - Create, organize, and track your daily tasks `⏱` **Focus Sessions** - Pomodoro-style work sessions with timing `☂` **Distraction Blocking** - Block websites and apps during focus time

 ## Architecture